Sinnemahoning State Park

 the Great Outdoors Visitors Bureau. www.visitpago.com

-Bucktail State Park Natural Area: This 75-mile scenic drive follows PA 120 between Emporium and Lock Haven.
-Along the way is Cameron County’s Little Museum at Sterling Run and the Bucktail Regiment Monument at Driftwood.
-This scenic drive follows the route taken by the Bucktail Regiment on their way to Harrisburg for the American Civil War.
+Bucktail State Park Natural Area: This park consists of a beautiful 75-mile scenic drive along PA 120 from Emporium to Lock Haven.
+This route stretches through a narrow valley which has for years been called the Bucktail Trail.
+The scenic drive follows the route taken by the Bucktail Regiment on their way to Harrisburg for the American Civil War.

 Explore Pennsylvania Wilds

 Pennsylvania Wilds is two million acres of public lands for hiking, biking, fishing, boating, hunting and exploration in northcentral Pennsylvania.
 Within the twelve-county region are: 29 state parks, eight state forest districts (1.3 million acres); 50 state game lands and Allegheny National Forest (500,000 acres. www.pawilds.com